protyay/protyay/README.md

 ## 🔭 Current responsibilities ...
 - Leading the design and implementation for the next generation warehouse technology for a Fortune 100 company
-- Mentoring team members through code reviews and design reviews
+- Mentoring engineers through code / design reviews to help build a sustainable codebase

-## 🌱 I’m currently learning ...
-+ Typescript

 ## 👯 I’m looking to collaborate on ...
 + Exciting opportunities